Academic Catalogs

 Instructional Techniques

-Lecture and lab covering various topics in Pilates methodology including philosophy, ethical professional standards, client assessment, goal setting, lesson plans, communications, cueing, safety precautions, and modifications for Pilates clients.
+Lecture covering various topics in Pilates methodology including philosophy, ethical professional standards, client assessment, goal setting, lesson plans, communications, cueing, safety precautions, and modifications for Pilates clients.

 Reading Assignments